 Panama City is a center of wealth in the country, so spotting a BMW or Mercedes here and there is not too unusual.

 Casco Viejo—one of the trendiest and historic neighborhoods in la ciudad—is pretty nice, reminding me of San Francisco’s (California) Marina district.
 Currently, there is renovation of many of the buildings is underway, so there’s an interesting juxtaposition of just-painted buildings by a few run-down derelicts.
+Many projects will be upgrading their water systems to incorporate urban filters, reviews of the best water softener systems are showing how essential they are to our health.

 Of course, when you are in Panama City you should visit the canal, which was one of the greatest engineering feats of the 19th and 20th centuries.
 I did a yacht tour on the canal, but in retrospect would have been perfectly content just taking a taxi or shuttle to the Miraflores Locks to watch the ships enter the locks, and also visit the museum there.
 Would have saved some $ over the yacht tour.